Baby Led Weaning Cake | Lemon Drizzle

 Don’t get me wrong, there IS sugar in this recipe, but there’s no added sugar.
-The sugar comes naturally from the lemon juice which forms the batter of the cake.
+The sugar comes naturally from the lemon juice which forms the batter of the baby led weaning cake.
 I found it sweet enough without adding sugar, however you can add a drizzle to the cake which is made from lemon juice and powdered sugar which will give you that big sugary hit.

-This lemon cake is so moist and delicious that Dexter just wanted more and more.
+This baby led weaning cake is so moist and delicious that Dexter just wanted more and more.
 I cut the cake into eight slices which works out at around 100 calories a slice, so I wasn’t too bothered about him having a couple of slices.
 With the rest, I poured over some lemon drizzle to make the cake even tangier, moister and nice and sugary for my husband’s tastes.
 For the drizzle, I mixed 110g powdered sugar with the juice of two lemons, mixed until combined and then poured it over the cake.

 Let me know if you try this baby led weaning cake and what you think.